 Wing (Paul) Chung, originally from Providence, Rhode Island.
 Moved to New Hampshire in 1973.
 Employed as an Avionics Instrumentation Specialist.
 First licensed in 1977 in Ham Radio while working for this company.
 Crazy bunch of guys!
 Most of my life's work evolved around Mechanics, Electronics and CAD.
 I love to work on radios.
 I've built Knight Kits, Heath Kits and a few Foxhole Radios.
 Remember the "Rocket Radio"?
 I had a few on those going 24/7, just clipped it to the old radiator, no power necessary.
 Oh BTW, if you ever picked up a "Pay Phone Receiver" in those days and couldn't hear anything, it was me.
 I probably needed the ear piece for a project.
 They made great pillow speakers!
 My favorite radios are Icoms'.
 I've tried most and have always returned to Icom.
 The 751A is "The Bomb"!
 I repair, tune and align my own.
 I've had so many, I've lost count.
 It's a great quad receiver, and with a full bank of filters, it'll match anything else out there.
 The 735 is my next favorite.
 Again, I do all my own repairs and alignments on these also.
-I know I've owned twice as many of these than the 751A.
+I know I've owned three or four times as many of these than the 751A.
 Both radios are really great and will drive any amp without special connection.
 These radios will always be out there, long after the modern ones have faded away.
 Simply put, there isn't much out there in this catagory that will last 40+ years!